fltk/fltk/README.MSWindows.txt

 ---------------

-In order to build FLTK from the command line, you need to install the MinGW environment from www,mingw.org.
-The graphical installer " mingw-get-inst" can be downloaded here for free:
+In order to build FLTK from the command line, you need to install the MinGW environment from www.mingw.org.
+The graphical installer "mingw-get-inst" can be downloaded here for free:

   http://www.mingw.org/wiki/Getting_Started

 Launch the installer and follow the instructions.
-In the "Select Components" dialog, add "C++ Compiler", "MSYS Basic System", and "MinGW Develoepr Toolkit".
+In the "Select Components" dialog, add "C++ Compiler", "MSYS Basic System", and "MinGW Developer Toolkit".
 Wait for the installer to finish.

 After downloading and installing, you need to launch the MinGW Shell through